Home » Environment » Cropping Pattern

 Various factors that determine cropping pattern, can be summarized as follows:

-• Climate: The prevailing climatic conditions, including temperature, rainfall, and humidity, influence the choice of crops suitable for a particular region.
+• Climate: The climatic conditions, including temperature, rainfall, and humidity, influence the choice of crops suitable for a particular region.

 • Soil Type: Different types of soil have varying nutrient levels, water-holding capacity, and drainage characteristics, which impact crop selection and adaptability.